 The Bank is not engaged in multiple activities with tax relief under special laws and international treaty.
-The Bank's income and expenses are subject to normal income tax rate of 30% except for the following income and expenses:
+The Bank's income and expenses are subject to normal income tax rate of 25% in 2021 and 30% in 2020 except for the following income and expenses:

 - a.
-Interest income which are non-taxable for income tax purposes amounted to P 634,489 in 2020 and P 640,863 in 2019 were subjected to final withholding taxes of 20% (Notes 6 and 8). - b.
-Expenses which are non-deductible for income tax purposes are shown on the next page:
+Interest income which are non-taxable for income tax purposes amounting to P 196,494 in 2021 and P 634,489 in 2020 were subjected to final withholding taxes of 20% (see Notes 6 and 8). - b.
+Expenses which are non-deductible for income tax purposes are as follows: